maxgrenderjones/streamutils/README.md

 Dependencies and installation
 -----------------------------

-`streamutils` supports python >=2.7 (it needs `OrderedDict`), pypy and python >=3 by using the [six] library (its only mandatory dependency, though note that >=1.4.1 is required).
-Otherwise, it's implemented in pure python and doesn't require any external packages.
+`streamutils` supports python >=2.6 (on 2.6 it needs the `OrderedDict` and `Counter` backports), pypy and python >=3 by using the [six] library (note that >=1.4.1 is required).
 Once it's been submitted, if you've already got the dependencies installed, you'll be able to install streamutils from [pypi] by running:

     pip install streamutils

-If you want pip to install the mandatory dependencies (i.e. [six]) for you, then run:
+If you want pip to install the mandatory dependencies for you, then run:

     pip install streamutils[deps]